vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/02_setup/README.md

 ### Inspecting default RBAC settings

 Fantastic, all in place!
 If everything went right up to here you can take a first look at what HULL does by default in an otherwise unconfigured Helm chart.
-For this you can have Helm render out the YAMLs to `stdout` where you can study them instead of directly deploying objects to a cluster. `helm template` is the command used for this rendering out.
+For this you can have Helm render out the YAMLs to `stdout` where you can study them instead of directly deploying objects to a cluster. [`helm template` is the command used for this rendering](https://helm.sh/docs/helm/helm_template/).
 If you have an error complaining about version incompatibility you have to update your Helm installation so that `helm template` runs against a new API version.

 Go on by templating out what we have in our "empty" chart so far: